 Popped together this gorgeous, gluten free chocolate cake last weekend.
 The recipe I used, and ever so slightly adapted to make it gluten free, was listed as a ‘Birthday cake’ in Nigella Lawson’s book How To Eat.
-I love this book so much – Nigella’s writing style is awesome (since writing my own blog I really look at the finer detail of publications – not to copy but to admire).
-How To Eat is a recipe book that not only makes you want to get in the kitchen and bake/cook, but it can also sit beside your bed for a bit of joyful night time reading.
-Beware though, it may just want to make you sneak back down to your kitchen and start up a batch bake!
+I love this book so much.
+Nigella’s writing style is awesome and since writing my own blog I really look at the finer detail of publications….not to copy, but to admire.
+How To Eat is a recipe book that not only makes you want to get in the kitchen and bake/cook, but it is also the perfect book to have beside your bed, to pick up for a little joyful night time reading.
+Beware though, it may just want to make you sneak back down into your kitchen and crack on with a batch bake!

 Back to the cake.
 To be totally honest with you, I was only making this cake for pure indulgence for myself.
-Rather shockingly, I hadn’t thought about sharing the recipe with you (I know – I’m sorry!).
-However, this beautifully dense gluten free chocolate cake with its delicious rich ganache, turned out so fabulously, was rather photogenic and sparked a great response on social media, that I was then prompted to sort myself out, and as it wasn’t online, type it up, so you could get to enjoy it too!
+Rather shockingly, I hadn’t even thought about sharing the recipe with you (I know – I’m sorry!).
+However, this beautifully dense gluten free chocolate cake with its delicious, rich, shiny ganache, turned out so fabulously, was rather photogenic and sparked a great response on social media, that I was then prompted to sort myself out, and as it wasn’t online, type it up, so you could get to enjoy it too!

 Ingredients (Serves about 10)

 225g of gluten free mix or gf self-raising flour (on this occasion I used Juvela gf white mix)

 30g best *cocoa

 100g best quality *dark chocolate, broken into pieces (I used Lindt 70% dark chocolate – watch out as lots of Lindt is not gluten free)